-Say your cat undergoes surgery to treat a pre-existing condition that is excluded from cover.
+Say your cat undergoes surgery to treat an accidental injury that relates to a pre-existing condition that is excluded from cover.
 After the surgery, the cat needs additional treatment due to a complication from the surgery.
 In this case, we wouldn't cover any costs related to treating the complication.